 7.9.6 Spatial mobility

 Spatial mobility is one example of the logical mobility in non-fixed cell environment.
-ACK and NACK frame should be used for spatial mobility.
+The ACK frame should be used for spatial mobility.

-When the device moved out from a certain cell area that the device belong to like figure 136 (a), the device should transmit the NACK frame.
-When the coordinator receives the NACK frames, it should extend active cell area (b).
+When the device moved out from a certain cell area that the device belong to like figure 136 (a), the coordinator can not receive ACK frame.
+When the coordinator can not receive the ACK frames, it should extend active cell area (b).
 Active area is the cell which provides data to the specific user.
-The coordinator should decide whether ACK frame is received from device within the extended active area.
+The coordinator should decide whether the ACK frame is received from device within the extended active area.
 Extend active area means increasing light sources which transmits data.
-Extend active area should be restricted by pre assigned NACK signal numbers.
+Extend active area should be restricted by pre assigned non received ACK frame signal numbers.
 If ACK frame is received, the coordinator should correct the active area size based on the place where ACK frame received.
 Active area size should be the predetermined light source numbers and variable depending on moving device direction and speed.

 To use spatial mobility, the coordinator should transmit the ‘Spatial_mobility’ which is defined in table 83 with set code ‘1’.
 If the ‘Spatial_mobility’ is set as ‘0’, the spatial mobility is not supported.